ericcurtin/podman-ollama/README.md

   -                              - Read from stdin

 Configuration:
-  podman-ollama uses a simple text format to store customizations that are are per user in "~/.podman-ollama/config".
-Such a configuration file may look like this:
+  podman-ollama uses a simple text format to store customizations that are per user in "~/.podman-ollama/config".
+Such a configuration file may look like
+  this:

     container-manager podman
     gpu GPU